banshee86vr/ephemeral-test-environment/argo-workflow/README.md

 ![Submit CD workflow via UI](images/3_cd_submit.png)

-The CD pipeline performs these steps:
+The CD pipeline performs these steps inside the [cd.yaml](https://github.com/banshee86vr/ephemeral-test-environment/blob/main/argo-workflow/cd.yaml) manifest:

 1. **Preparing an ephemeral environment**: Prepares a temporary environment using vCluster where the user can test the application inside an isolated Kubernetes cluster.
 2. **Deploy the application**: Deploy the application Helm chart on the vCluster just created.